any-docs/css/content/guides/overflow/carousels/index.md

 ### Carousel layout using columns

 This example uses [CSS multi-column layout](/guides/Multicol_layout), rather than flexbox, to layout the carousel items.
-The {{cssxref("columns")}} value of `1` forces each column to be the full width of the container, with the contents displaying a single column at a time.
-A {{cssxref("text-align")}} value of `center` is also applied, forcing the contents to align with the center of the list.
+The `columns` value of `1` forces each column to be the full width of the container, with the contents displaying a single column at a time.
+A `text-align` value of `center` is also applied, forcing the contents to align with the center of the list.

 ```css hidden live-sample___second-example
 * {